singaround/songbook/songs/flora-and-james-flora-and-james.md

 To be with you when stormy winds blow.” \
 ***To be with you when stormy winds blow\
 Unto some foreign shore\
-where the loud cannons roar\
+Where the loud cannons roar\
 To be with you when stormy winds blow.”***

 Two sailors they shipped out, these lovers so true\